buddhist-uni/buddhist-uni.github.io/_tags/rebirth-stories.md

 image_center_y: 70%
 ---

-Stories of past (and future) lives found in the Buddhist Canons, especially those in the Pāli Khuddakanikāya.
+Stories of past (and future) lives found in the Buddhist Canons, especially those in the Pāli Khuddakanikāya and its commentaries.